jaegertracing/documentation/content/docs/next-release/apis.md

 ## Span reporting APIs

-**jaeger-agent** and **jaeger-collector** are the two components of the Jaeger backend that can receive spans.
-At this time they support two sets of non-overlapping APIs.
+**jaeger-collector** is the component of the Jaeger backend that can receive spans.
+At this time it supports two sets of non-overlapping APIs.

 ### OpenTelemetry Protocol (stable)